taddison/tjaddison.com/_posts/2018/2018-02-17-Service-broker-temporal-tables-and-the-data-modification-failed-error.md

 share-img: http://tjaddison.com/assets/2018/2018-02-17/ErrorSlug.png
 ---

 [Temporal tables](https://docs.microsoft.com/en-us/sql/relational-databases/tables/temporal-tables) are a fantastic feature which we've enjoyed rolling out to replace some hand-rolled logging.
-Adding system versioning to a table is has been mostly straightforward, though last week one of my colleagues saw some really odd behaviour that took the team a while to understand.
-Now we've understood the problem we're able to reproduce it 100% of the time (and subsequently come up with a workaround), though it definitely had us scratching our heads for a while - thanks for that Ola!
+Adding system versioning to a table has been mostly straightforward, though last week one of my colleagues saw some really odd behaviour that took the team a while to debug.
+Now we've understood the problem we're able to reproduce it 100% of the time (and subsequently come up with a workaround), though it definitely had us scratching our heads for a while - thanks for a super-interesting problem Ola!

-We've previously known that highly concurrent modifications to a single row can end up raising a data-modification exception, though we'd always assumed it required concurrent activity on the row in question.
-What we learned is that it is concurrent transactions modifying the same row that is key.
-It all started with an error message we were familiar with from previous concurrency troubleshooting:
+We've previously had experience with highly concurrent modifications to a single row causing a data-modification error, and in every case we'd end up tracking down a bug which was causing unnecessary concurrent modifications.

 ```
 Msg 13535, Level 16, State 0, Procedure HandleProcessPayment, Line 20 [Batch Start Line 0]
 Data modification failed on system-versioned table 'TemporalBroker.dbo.Payment' because transaction time was earlier than period start time for affected records.
 ```

-What had us really confused was that in this case we didn't have any concurrency and the insert/update activity on a single row was definitely not overlapping (confirmed with exhaustive XEvent-ing!).
+What had us really confused this time was that this was a very low-volume process, and we didn't observe any concurrency around the insert/update activity for the single row (confirmed with exhaustive XEvent-ing!).

 ## The Setup
-One of our applications uses service broker fairly heavily, the (heavily!) simplified flow looks something like this:
+One of our applications uses service broker fairly heavily, the simplified flow looks something like this:

 - Web app inserts a payment record in state 'ready to pay'
 - Web app queues a message on service broker with the instruction to pay